openoms/lightning-node-management/node-types/nodetype.spending.md

 ## Channels and peers

-* one channel to a well connected, capitalized and high uptime node is a good start, see the [Bos list ](../advanced-tools/bosscore.md) to pick a peer
+* one channel to a well connected, capitalized and high uptime node is a good start, see the [Bos list](../advanced-tools/bosscore.md), [Lightning Terminal](https://terminal.lightning.engineering) or [Amboss.space](https://amboss.space) to pick a peer
 * use private channels to avoid publishing the node and the funding transactions
 * offline private channels don't damage the reliability of the network